 To support the appeal, please donate by clicking the button in the top right hand corner of this page.
 Alternatively you can donate by post to the registered office address: 2 Throope Down Office, Blandford Road, Coombe Bissett, Salisbury, SP5 4LN, or phone 01722 326834 to donate by credit card.

 If you feel you could help us with fundraising, or would like to volunteer, please contact us by emailing email@example.com, or ring 01722 326834.

 Thank you to everyone who has supported our sixth Horatio’s Garden so far.

 Sarah Price is an award-winning Welsh garden designer who has had a prestigious career.
 She is renowned for her artistic, naturalistic planting style in such projects as the Olympic Park and a garden at Manchester’s Whitworth Gallery.
-Sarah will be working to create a beautiful garden sanctuary for patients and will be collaborating with an architect to create the garden pavilion.
+Sarah will be working to create a beautiful garden sanctuary for patients and will be collaborating with an architect from 6A to create the garden pavilion.

 Sarah is currently developing the designs, which we hope to be able to share with you very soon.

 The garden will be easily accessible from the spinal injury centre through automatic doors so that patients in hospital beds and wheelchairs can use the space with their friends and family or as a place of sanctuary.